ustegrew/csv-validator/README.md

 Does what it says on the label: Validates a given CSV file against a set of policies.

 * Validation scans data and streams the result to a client provided receptor.
-This makes it possible to scan very large amounts of data (e.g. 500 MB files).
+This makes it possible to scan very large amounts of data (e.g. 500 MB files) without hitting the memory limit.
 * The program supports validation of files and Strings.
-* This software is still in early alpha stage; it doesn't even fully compile yet as some of the classes aren't ready for use yet.
+* This software is still in early alpha stage; it doesn't even fully compile yet as some of the classes aren't finished.
 * Development won't implement many features, but concentrate on delivering a program that 'just works' and interoperates easily with the client (= works well with other software).
 * Program is designed for ease of use, i.e. get validation with minimum effort.